 Ocular / uveal melanoma

-A person with uveal melanoma may be asymptomatic or it may be picked up incidentally during a routine eye exam.
+A person with ocular melanoma may be asymptomatic or the cancer may be picked up incidentally during a routine eye exam.
 Symptoms may include:

 • Visual changes – blurred vision, flashing lights, loss of peripheral vision, floaters and/or specks